FBI and European partners seize major malware network in blow to global cybercrime

 Officials said $8.6 million in cybercurrency was seized or frozen but no arrests were announced.

 Estrada said the investigation is ongoing.
-He would not say where administrators of the malware, which could be marshaled into a botnet of zombie computers, were located.
+He would not say where administrators of the malware, which marshaled infected machines into a botnet of zombie computers, were located.
 Cybersecurity researchers say they are believed to be in Russia and/or other former Soviet states.

-Officials estimated the so-called malware loader, also known as Pinkslipbot and Qbot, was leveraged to cause hundreds of millions of dollars in damage since first appearing in 2008 as an information-stealing bank trojan.
+Officials estimated the so-called malware loader, a digital Swiss knife for cybercrooks also known as Pinkslipbot and Qbot, was leveraged to cause hundreds of millions of dollars in damage since first appearing in 2008 as an information-stealing bank trojan.
 They said millions of people in nearly every country in the world have been affected.

 Typically delivered via phishing email infections, Qakbot gave criminal hackers initial access to violated computers.
 They could then deploy additional payloads including ransomware, steal sensitive information or gather intelligence on victims to facilitate financial fraud and crimes such as tech support and romance scams.

 The Qakbot network was “literally feeding the global cybercrime supply chain,” said Donald Alway, assistant director in charge of the FBI’s Los Angeles office, calling it “one of the most devastating cybercriminal tools in history.”

-In the first half of 2023, Qakbot accounted for about 30% of such attacks globally, according to one cybersecurity firm’s study.
-Such “initial access” tools allow extortionist ransomware gangs to skip the initial step of penetrating computer networks, making them major facilitators for the far-flung mostly Russian-speaking criminals who have wreaked havoc by stealing data and disrupting schools, hospitals, local governments and businesses worldwide.
+The most commonly detected malware in the first half of 2023, Qakbot impacted one in 10 corporate networks and accounted for about 30% of attacks globally, a pair of cybersecurity firms found.
+Such “initial access” tools allow extortionist ransomware gangs to skip the initial step of penetrating computer networks, making them major facilitators for the far-flung, mostly Russian-speaking criminals who have wreaked havoc by stealing data and disrupting schools, hospitals, local governments and businesses worldwide.

 Beginning Friday in an operation officials dubbed “Duck Hunt,” the FBI along with Europol and law enforcement and justice partners in France, the United Kingdom, Germany, the Netherlands, Romania and Latvia seized more than 50 Qakbot servers and identified more than 700,000 infected computers, more than 200,000 of them in the U.S. — effectively cutting off criminals from their quarry.